-The current SBML Test Suite consists of the following components:
+The SBML Test Suite consists of several parts:

 - A collection of SBML models, together with expected results, that can be used to test interpretation of SBML files.
-There are 3 sets of tests: semantic (for deterministic simulation behavior), stochastic (for stochastic simulation behavior), and syntactic (for basic parsing).
-The sets of test cases can be downloaded separately as complete archives.
+The tests are grouped into three subsets: semantic (for deterministic simulation behavior), stochastic (for stochastic simulation behavior), and syntactic (for basic parsing).
+Each suite of test cases can be downloaded separately as complete archives.

 - An online database of test results provided by software authors for their SBML-compatible software packages.